-Metrics Targets Results (fiscal year under review) Percentage of female employees in management positions 10% 4.7% Percentage of new female employees 20% 22.2% Percentage of managers that were hired mid-career 23.3% Percentage of non-Japanese employees in management positions 0.5%
+Metrics Targets Results (fiscal year under review) Percentage of women employees in managerial posts 10% 7.2% Percentage of new women (regular) employees 20% 0% Percentage of managers that were hired mid-career 20.8% Percentage of non-Japanese employees in managerial posts 0.5%

-The Company manages data related to the indicators in (ii) Indicators and targets and take concrete measures, but all of the consolidated companies do not necessarily manage data or take specific measures.
+The Company manages data related to the metrics in (ii) Metrics and targets and take concrete measures, but all of the consolidated companies do not necessarily manage data or take specific measures.
 It is thus difficult to state targets and results on a consolidated basis.
 The targets and results above are for the submitting company, which engages in the main businesses of the consolidated companies.

 At the Company, female managers actively participate in overseas operations, which account for a large percentage of revenue, and major departments, particularly those involved in technical management.
 The Company will continue to actively promote female employees to managerial positions and take steps to increase the percentage of female managers to 10% by around 2026.
 To increase the number of female managers, the Company has set the target of 20% of its new female regular employees and it is taking steps to recruit women.
+In the fiscal year under review, no female regular employees were hired, and the percentage of women hired including part-time employees was 17.9%.

-At the Company, 23.3% of managers are employees that were hired mid-career.
+At the Company, 20.8% of managers are employees that were hired mid-career.
 The Company has a large number of employees that have been hired mid-career, and accordingly, they are a large percentage of its managers.
 The Company promotes employees to management positions in comprehensive consideration of their capabilities and aptitudes, regardless of whether they were hired mid-career or as new graduates.
 Thus, the Company has not set any targets regarding the promotion of employees who were hired mid-career.